apavlovics/lobby-api/README.md

 # Lobby API

-This sample application exposes a server for a JSON-based lobby API over WebSocket.
-Think of lobby as a gateway to dynamically updating entities called tables.
-Lobby API users can subscribe to receive a snapshot of all existing tables and then get notified once Lobby API admins add, update or remove tables.
+This sample application exposes a server for a JSON-based Lobby API over WebSocket.
+Think of the lobby as a dynamic ordered collection of entities called tables.
+Lobby API users can subscribe to receive the current snapshot of tables and get notified once Lobby API admins add, update or remove them.

 There are two implementations available: Akka-based one (see `akka` module) and Cats-based one (see `cats` module).
 Both implementations adhere to the same protocol, so from a client point of view they are equal.